-A Billboard ad units are estimated to only be on about 2% of sites, so this is not usually an ad unit which makes sense for large scale purchases.
-It is however often used by large and high quality sites, so can be worth the investment if you are able to create a great ad.
+Billboard ad units are estimated to only be on about 2% of sites, so this is not usually an ad unit that makes sense for large scale purchases.
+It is however often used by large and high-quality sites, so can be worth the investment if you are able to create a great ad.

 - Approximately 30% longer viewing time

 - As they are at the top of the page, they also have an exceptionally high viewability rate

 Therefore if you have an excellent creative team or agency and deep pockets it can be a good investment.
 They work especially well as part of sponsorship or homepage takeover deals.